Jacyhust/DB-LSH/README.md

 ## Result
 The experimental result is saved in the directory `./dataset/ANN` as the file `DB-LSH_result.csv`

 ## Acknowledgement
-**DB-LSH** project is developed by referring to [LSHBOX](https://github.com/RSIA-LIESMARS-WHU/LSHBOX).
-Great appreciation to the contributors of LSHBOX.
+**DB-LSH** project is developed by referring to [LSHBOX](https://github.com/RSIA-LIESMARS-WHU/LSHBOX) and [RStarTree](https://github.com/Hui-Li/RStarTree).
+Great appreciation to the contributors.

 ## Reference
 **[DB-LSH: Locality-Sensitive Hashing with Query-based Dynamic Bucketing (submitted to ICDE 2022)]**